DAFoam/DAFoam.github.io/pages/mydoc/mydoc_get_started_windows.md

 Use the following command to start the DAFoam Docker image on Windows.
 All the other commands are same as Linux and MacOS.

 <pre>
-docker run -it --rm -u dafoamuser --mount "type=bind,src=%cd%,target=/home/dafoamuser/mount" -w /home/dafoamuser/mount dafoam/opt-packages:v2.0.2 bash
+docker run -it --rm -u dafoamuser --mount "type=bind,src=%cd%,target=/home/dafoamuser/mount" -w /home/dafoamuser/mount dafoam/opt-packages:{{ site.latest_version }} bash
 </pre>

 {% include links.html %}